AthenaFoundation/athena/README.md

-## Introduction: Athena's source files and their dependencies
+## Athena Proof Assistant

-This repo contains the source code for Athena, a system for proof engineering based on polymorphic multi-sorted first-order logic. <br>
+This repo contains the source code for Athena, a system for proof engineering based on polymorphic multi-sorted first-order logic.

 Athena is implemented in SML.
 At its present state, that implementation comprises 80 files, listed in sources.cm.

 There are some resources in the repo that specify the dependencies between the various source files: